arnabs542/oj/problemSolving.md

 In this stage, we may ship naive solutions.

+## INDUCE
+Enumerate test cases/examples, and INDUCE FROM EXAMPLES.
+This is the reverse process of above approach.

 ## Optimize From Naive Solutions
 Once we figured out SIMPLEST naive brute force solutions, figure out the bottleneck in our naive algorithm, then try to OPTIMIZE by resolving that.